mjansons/mjansons/README.md

 # 👋 Hi there, I'm Matīss Jansons

-Result-oriented **Full-stach Software Developer** based in Riga, Latvia.
+Result-oriented **Full-stack Software Developer** based in Riga, Latvia.
 I have a strong foundation in technical problem-solving, business operations, and team leadership.
 My passion lies in building, testing, and deploying web applications while ensuring clean and maintainable code.
 I'm always committed to continuous learning and improvement!

 ---